By Sharon Aron Baron

-The Southern Perimeter of the Woodlands Country Club on NW 44th Street is the most neglected area in this beautiful neighborhood of almost 900 single family homes.
-This is an area where many feel is vulnerable to crime from the surrounding area and makes the area look blighted.
+The Southern Perimeter of the Woodlands Country Club on NW 44th Street is the most neglected area in this beautiful neighborhood of almost 900 single-family homes.
+This is an area where many feel vulnerable to crime from the surrounding area and make the area look blighted.

-The street, or corridor, is located in Tamarac facing the City of Lauderhill.
-This is the also the maintenance entrance of the Woodlands Country Club.
+The street, or corridor, is located in Tamarac, facing the City of Lauderhill.
+This is also the maintenance entrance of The Woodlands Country Club.

-It started last summer when I drove by each day wondering how could code compliance allow broken fences, piles of debris and an old 18-wheeler truck sit in an area that’s visible to residents in Lauderhill and cars that pass it everyday.
+It started last summer when I drove by each day wondering how code compliance could allow broken fences, piles of debris, and an old 18-wheeler truck to sit in an area that’s visible to residents in Lauderhill and cars that pass it every day.
 I was contacted by residents that back up to NW 44th Street who asked if I would make a video after they couldn’t get any action from the city.

 After one year, getting this area cleaned up hasn’t been easy for both the residents and the city.

 Richard Kaplan, Mayor of Lauderhill, agreed as well.
-He had originally contacted Patte Atkins Grad about the issue, who referred it to Mayor Beth Talabisco, but received no action.
-I asked him to contact Mayor Pam Bushnell on our behalf, and on January 12th she answered him.
-She said she looked into it, and told him she saw work being done on the area.
+He had originally contacted Patte Atkins Grad about the issue, referred to Mayor Beth Talabisco but received no action.
+I asked him to contact Mayor Pam Bushnell on our behalf, and on January 12th, she answered him.
+She said she looked into it and told him she saw work being done on the area.

-Another month would go by and I couldn’t figure out what work Bushnell was talking about.
+Another month would go by, and I couldn’t figure out what work Bushnell was talking about.
 The corridor looked just the same as it did before.
-There was good news in contacting her though, Code Compliance was now aware of the issue and had sent violation notices to the homeowners with broken fences and to ClubLink.
+There was good news in contacting her, though.
+Code Compliance was now aware of the issue and sent violation notices to the homeowners with broken fences and ClubLink.